okyeron/fates/install/norns/Norns_install_instructions_1.5.md

 ### Run updates install git, build dependencies, and compile the linux kernel

-This builds the Raspberry Pi kernel so expect this to take an hour or more on an RPI 3B+.
+This builds the Raspberry Pi kernel so expect this to take an 90 minutes or more on an RPI 3B+.

 Reminder: the password is now ***sleep***